Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models

 \subsection{Intuitions and Theory}

-Here, we motivate and derive \method as a way to sample generations under a notion of contextual ``fit'' with a source text, deriving the sampling function of equation \ref{eqn:rd}.
-We start by considering how to compare a generation $\hat{s}$ with input $s_{src}$.
+Here we discuss the theoretical intuition for \method, as a way to sample generations that share contextual ``fit'' with a source text, deriving the sampling function of Equation~\ref{eqn:rd}.

-We follow a distributional intuition \citep{firth1957synopsis}, that textual meaning can be understood by the contexts in which text appears.
-Many distributional approaches learn contentful neural representations by predicting context given input text \citep{word2vec,kiros2015skip}, then compare these representations for meaning.
-Instead, we compare contexts directly.
-Specifically, judging the difference in meaning between texts $s_{src}$ and $\hat{s}$ by their divergence:
+We start by considering how to relate the meaning of two texts, generation $s$ and input $s_{input}$.
+We follow a distributional intuition \citep{firth1957synopsis}, that meaning can be understood through the contexts in which text appears.
+Many distributional approaches learn contentful neural representations by predicting context given input text \citep{word2vec,kiros2015skip}, then compare these representations to establish semantic similarity.
+We can, instead, compare contexts directly—judging the difference in meaning between texts $s_{input}$ and $s$ by their divergence:

-For simplicity, we use \lrLM to denote both the theoretical left-to-right distribution of text, and the model distribution estimating it. $\text{\lrLM}(c|s)$ is the distribution over right contexts $c$ given sentence s, so equation \ref{eqn:context_divergence} can be understood as how different the right-contexts we expect $s_{src}$ and $\hat{s}$ to appear in are.
-Note, while we use right-hand context here, this explanation symmetrically applies to left-hand. \peter{this needs better phrasing}
+We use \lrLM to interchangeably denote the theoretical left-to-right distribution of text, and the LM estimating it.
+Thus, $\text{\lrLM}(c|s)$ is the distribution over right contexts $c$ given sentence s, and Equation~\ref{eqn:context_divergence} can be understood as the ``contextual information difference'' we expect $s$ to have from $s_{input}$.
+Note, we could similarly use left-hand context and \rlLM—and do so in practice.

-Measuring $D_{KL}$ exactly is infeasible, but for generation we are mainly interested in ranking or optimizing for this score (e.g. picking the best paraphrase $\hat{s}$).
-We take inspiration from language models, using a finite sample estimate of cross-entropy as an effective proxy for $D_{KL}$: